-At it’s January 4, 2017 meeting, the Vancovuer City Planning Commission selected Nola Kate Seymoar, Jennifer Marshall and Dave Crossley as their Executive Committee for 2017.
+At our April 10, 2019 meeting, the Vancouver City Planning Commission appointed Nola Kate Seymoar, Omar Dominguez, Jennifer Marshall and Marnie Tamaki as their Executive Committee for 2019.

 Nola-Kate is the retired president and CEO of the International Centre for Sustainable Cities (1999-2010).
 Under her leadership, ICSC won international recognition in urban planning and design, solid waste management, urban greening, energy efficiency and food security, and Canada’s top award for long-standing commitment to international cooperation.

 Nola Kate has worked at all three levels of government, including serving as director general in Environment Canada and executive director of a royal commission of inquiry.
 In the non-governmental sector, she headed two large international conference events and was deputy to the president of the International Centre for Sustainable Development.
 She has contributed to many international summits and events as a speaker, delegate, and organizer.
 She served on advisory committees for the World Urban Forum and the World Peace Forum in 2006 in Vancouver.
 She headed a team of writers that produced From Ideas to Action: 70 Actionable Ideas for the World Urban Forum III.

 Nola Kate has three interdisciplinary degrees: a Ph.D. in social psychology, a master’s in community development and a bachelor of arts in recreation administration.
 She has taught at both undergraduate and graduate levels.
 Her writing and research centers on communities and empowerment.

 Nola Kate received the UN Association’s Global Citizen Award in 1995, the Queen’s Golden Jubilee Medal in 2002 and the Queen’s Diamond Jubilee Medal in 2012.